marknotton/craft-master/docs/setup/gulp.md

 | Configs           | Description
 ------------------- | ----------------------------------------------------------
 | project           | The full project name.
 It's default use is to title event handlers and push notification popups.
-| host              | This should match your local host file or MAMP settings.
-| site              | This tends to be a kebabified string that can be used used as a directory or slug reference.
-It's completely optional.
-| organisation      | A single keyword that describes the organisation type.
-Currently being to used to generate relative fallback lorem images for templating.
 | settings          | A list of booleans that are pretty self explanatory. `sourceMaps` and `minify` effects both javascript and sass tasks.
 | paths             | Locations for where assets are to be routed.
 | themes            | Any preferences that help manage theming.
 Currently, these are used to define Sass variables, and brand the CMS.